GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 bar first, then hold the mouse button down.
 The graph will now move with the mouse.

-Users may use the combo-box on the top left to visualize wavefronts in different ways:
+Users may use the Color by combo-box on the top of the Wavefront occupancy legend to visualize wavefronts in different ways:

 -  **Color by API stage.** Default.
 Shows which wavefronts correspond to which Vulkan/DX12 pipeline stage.